 If inflation is to play a role in explaining the initial conditions of the universe, we need to understand how it arises from some specific condition, rather than simply appealing to randomness.

-Information flows drip by drip into my brain as I attempt to reach the far edges of the unknown.
+Information flows into my brain as I attempt to reach the far edges of the unknown.
 I thought I would roam between stars.
 I swapped them for concepts instead.
 On the outskirts of the solar system, a planetoid labeled 2018 AG37 stands four times farther away from the Sun than Pluto.
 Its nickname Farfarout appears to be coming out of the Shrek Universe.
 Although it depends on its one-thousand-year orbit, which takes it from time to time closer than Neptune to the Sun, it has become the last frontier of the solar system along the rim of nothingness.
 Spotted for the first time in 2018, it unseats Farout, aka 2018 VG18.

 I wish nicknames to convey a poetic, historical or cultural message.
 I hope for names like Oumuamua and Arrokoth and wonder whether the next minor planet will be dubbed Farfarfarout.
 If indeed, as Kepler suggested, there exists a bond of sympathy between heavenly and earthy things, Farfarout might know best how the Earth feels about the relentless environmental degradation that its two-legged tenants impose on the planet.